christophermayfield/thesisprogress/myupdates.md

 #October 9th, 2018

 Today I was tired from not sleeping well the previous night.
 I made some headway with cleaning some of the data.
 Still stuck on another part of categorizing my various regarding my eudaimonia scale.
 I'm going to consult with a friend regarding this.

+#October 23rd, 2018

+Today, I watched some more videos on data cleaning.
+Trying to get back on the horse.
+Having this repo has shown me how little progress I have made as of late.